 The Australian Injecting and Illicit Drug Users League (AIVL) is calling for a greater focus on key prevention and harm reduction initiatives on International Overdose Awareness Day today.
-In particular, AIVL is calling for the implementation of widespread peer distribution of the overdose reversal drug naloxone and support for supervised injecting facilities including the urgent establishment of a Medically Supervised Injecting Centre in Victoria.
+In particular, AIVL is calling for the implementation of widespread peer distribution of the overdose reversal drug naloxone and support for supervised injecting facilities.

-“Each year more than 1100 Australians lose their lives as a result of a drug overdose,2 a figure comparable with Australia’s national road toll.3 International Overdose Awareness Day is a global event held on 31 August each year, aiming to raise awareness of overdose and reduce the stigma of drug-related deaths.
-It acknowledges the grief felt by families and friends remembering those who have met with death or permanent injury as a result of drug overdose.
-As part of International Overdose Awareness Day, AIVL’s member organisations around the country will be holding events to promote awareness and prevention and remember those lost.
+“Each year more than 1700 Australians lose their lives as a result of an accidental drug overdose,2 a figure exceeding Australia’s national road toll.3 International Overdose Awareness Day is a global event held on 31 August each year, aiming to raise awareness of overdose and reduce the stigma of drug-related deaths.
+It acknowledges the grief felt by families and friends remembering those who have died or were permanently injured as a result of drug overdose.
+As part of International Overdose Awareness Day, AIVL’s member organisations around the country will be undertaking activities to promote awareness and prevention and remember those lost.

 “A key message is that the tragedy of overdose deaths is preventable.
 In this context, it’s important to focus on practical things that can be done right now in Australia to save lives.
 If the initiatives outlined in the new National Drug Strategy are to be implemented, federal, state and territory governments all have an important role to play.